 Therapy, psychotherapy, soul work, imaginal processes, archetypal psychology, depth psychology, soul counselling… I struggle to find the right labels for the processes of investigation I offer clients.

-I’ve had many years of my own Jungian and Hillmanian analysis to call upon… which has led me on a path from engineer to artist – an experience that remains the best training I’ve had in helping others with their own inner processes and with their own essential question, their own summons to service, as articulated so clearly by Thomas Moore:
+I’ve had many years of my own Jungian and Hillmanian analysis to call upon… which has led me on a path from engineer to psychotherapist-artist-writer – an experience that remains the best training I’ve had in helping others with their own inner processes and with their own essential question, their own summons to service, as articulated so clearly by Thomas Moore:

 “What wants to enter the world through me?”